+Follow the Vista Loop Trail as it turns left, joining the blue-blazed Ridge Loop Trail, and continues along a paved section of the park road.
+After crossing a bridge, the trails diverge.
+Bear left and continue to follow the blue-blazed Ridge Loop Trail.
 Soon, the trail passes to the left of the stone dam of the MacMillan Reservoir (rebuilt in 2009).
 You’ve gone a little over a mile from the start, and this is a good place to take a break.

 When you’re ready to continue, proceed ahead on the wide road, still marked with blue blazes.
 You’ll pass the start of the pink-blazed Reservoir Loop Trail on the right and the red-blazed Marsh Loop Trail on the left, but continue ahead on the blue-blazed Ridge Loop Trail.
 The paving ends at the dam, and the route becomes rather rocky.
 For the next third of mile, the trail continues to climb.